 The productivity of the livestock sector in the Arab region is hampered by the scarcity of natural resources, in particular degradation of rangelands and insufficient sources of feed and water.
 Lack of support for infrastructure and services and arbitrary policies has affected the livestock sector negatively.
 Producing feed locally has resulted in the deterioration of non-renewable water resources, and the degradation of rangelands and feed resources, leading to loss of biodiversity, soil erosion, and consequently livestock productivity.
 In the face of high aridity and vast areas of marginal land, pastoralists and rain-fed livestock production systems remain the most resilient, thus policies supporting their movement and access to grazing lands are needed.
-More so, well integrated crop and livestock production, diversity, and economic sustainability of both sectors.
+More so, well integrated crop and livestock production systems at various levels provide opportunities to increase overall production, diversity, and economic sustainability of both sectors.